One Dead Spy

 Primary Source Pairing:

 Manuscripts are visual playgrounds for students doing primary source analysis.
 The manuscript is not only interesting to look at, but it is also a type of puzzle that begs to be solved.
 For this primary source pairing, invite students to study a copy of a British orderly book where Nathan Hale’s execution was recorded.
-Considering showing this manuscript to students before book talking or discussing the book as a way to generate excitement about the book while also building background knowledge.
+Consider showing this manuscript to students before book talking or discussing the book as a way to generate excitement about the book while also building background knowledge.

 The caption included with the manuscript reads: “Photograph of the page from a British orderly book recording the execution of Nathan Hale as a spy on September 22, 1776.”